safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Generating transaction signatures

-Once we have the `safeTx` transaction object, the necessary signatures can be added to it.
+Once we've the `safeTx` transaction object, the necessary signatures can be added to it.

 #### Creating an ECDSA signature